diwu1990/UnarySim/sw/README.md

 # Overview

-This directory contains the required components for cycle-accurate software simulation for unary computing.
-UnarySim is based on [PyTorch](https://pytorch.org/), a deep learning framework from Facebook, such that the simulation can be done on either CPU or GPU efficiently.
+This directory contains the components to simulate unary computing in a cycle-accurate manner.
 The components included in UnarySim belong to three categories, including
 1. **Stream Manipulation**
 2. **Computing Kernel**